bluesky-social/ozone/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Development flow

-Just an outline of the development flow, as we continue to solidify it:

-- Create feature branches from `develop`.
-- When you have completed a feature, create a PR from your feature branch into `develop`.
-- Post your PR for review from another team member, and merge once approved.
-- When a batch of work is complete, merge `develop` into the `staging` branch.
-  - **Note** this will be deployed _automatically_ to https://admin.staging.bsky.dev/ using Render.

-## Development setup
+### Local Integration Setup

+Ozone requires a PDS service to talk to, and it is convenient to point it to a local `dev-env` instance for testing during development.

 1. In the separate [atproto project](https://github.com/bluesky-social/atproto), run the dev server using `yarn workspace @atproto/dev-env start`.
 This will run a PDS, seeded with some users and data for you.
 2. Run the development server for Ozone using `yarn dev`.
-This will start running the Ozone frontent at `http://localhost:3000`.
+This will start running the Ozone frontend at `http://localhost:3000`.
 3. Navigate to the login page in your browser, at [http://localhost:3000](http://localhost:3000).
 4. Login using the atproto dev-env credentials, which you can find [here](https://github.com/bluesky-social/atproto/blob/a1240f0a37030766dfe0a2ccfdc2810432520ae9/packages/dev-env/src/mock/index.ts#L59-L84).
 For development some example login credentials that would are:
    - Service URL: http://localhost:2583